JupiterOne/graph-cbdefense/docs/jupiterone-io/graph-cbdefense.md

 active alerts.
 Customers authorize access by creating a Connector and an API Key in their target PSC account and providing that credential to JupiterOne.

+## Carbon Black Cloud + JupiterOne Integration Benefits

+- Visualize Carbon Black endpoint agents and findings on corresponding devices in the JupiterOne graph.
+- Map Carbon Black endpoint agents to devices and devices to the employee who is the owner.
+- Monitor Carbon Black findings within the alerts app.
+- Monitor changes to Carbon Black endpoints using JupiterOne alerts.

+## How it Works

+- JupiterOne periodically fetches new findings from Bugcrowd to update the graph.
+- Configure alerts to reduce the noise of findings.

+## Requirements

+- JupiterOne requires the deployment site and org key of your account as well as a configured API key and id with the proper permissions.
+- You must have permission in JupiterOne to install new integrations.

 ## Integration Instance Configuration

 You must [set up an Access Level and API Key][1] in the Carbon Black Cloud